alejandro-guzman/continuum-docker/README.md

     --file docker-compose-dev.yml \
     up --build
 ```
+Continuum should now be available at http://localhost:9000
+Default login: administrator/password
+Happy dev-ing!

 #### How to improve Development
 * Get webpack dev server running in its own container